 5. Observability and Diagnostics: Game Changer in .NET 8:

-In today’s complex software landscapes, observability shines as a beacon, guiding developers towards healthy and performant applications.
-It empowers understanding of systems from within, providing crucial insights into application behavior, performance, and potential issues.
-This section delves into the contrasting approaches to observability in .NET 7 and .NET 8, highlighting the revolution brought about by the latter.
+In today’s complex software scenario, observation shines as a beacon, guides developers towards healthy and performing applications.
+It empowers the understanding of the system from within, providing important insights into application behavior, performance and potential issues.
+This section delays the opposite approaches to observe .NET 7 and .NET 8, highlighting the revolution brought by the latter.

 .NET 7: Navigating with Third-Party Tools: